Analytical Insights and Universal Behavior in Fast Thermal Equilibration Protocols

-where $\Delta S$ is the entropy change between two states with the probability density function (PDF) of the position given by $P_i$ and $P_f$, respectively.
-The first term corresponds to the increase in entropy of the environment, which is assumed to be in equilibrium at temperature $T$ and the last term represents the increase in entropy of the system.
-In our notation, we will use $\Delta S$ and $\Sigma$ interchangeably to represent entropy production.
+The first term in Eq.~(\ref{deltaS}) corresponds to the increase in entropy of the environment, which is assumed to be in equilibrium at the temperature $T$ (in dedimensionalized units $T=1$) and the last term represents the increase in entropy of the system.
+We will use $\Delta S$ and $\Sigma_D$ interchangeably to represent produced entropy.

-By employing a methodology analogous to that used for calculating the probability density functions of heat and work, we can derive the PDF of entropy production.
+By employing a methodology analogous to that used to calculate the probability density functions of heat and work, we can derive the PDF of produced entropy.
 Due to the similarities with the previous derivations, we will omit several intermediate steps.
-Similar to before, the PDF of entropy production can be expressed as:
+Once again, it is necessary to consider two distinct cases.